 Before you pay anyone

-If your drive is still detected by your computer, you may be able to recover data yourself using software.
+If your drive is still detected by your computer, you can attempt recovery yourself using software.
 Read our DIY data recovery guide before spending money.
 If the drive is clicking, beeping, or not detected at all, do not attempt DIY; you need professional help.

 What symptom is your drive showing?